WormBase/website-genome-browsers/README.md

 is a pull into the production branch checkout that is set up to serve GBrowse and restarting apache.

+***I just realized this won't work as described--the symlinks in the jbrowse directory will point at the staging branch, which could cause dev problems with the following release.
+I'm not sure how I'll handle this.
+One option would be to write a script that would update all of the symlinks.***
 For JBrowse, all that needs to happen is to update the "tools" link in /home/ubuntu/production/jbrowse to point at the appropriate version of the tools directory in /home/ubuntu/staging/jbrowse.
 Note that this means there